ServiceInnovationLab/staging-site/_insights/lab-journey.md

 ## Lab Journey - snapshot

 While the lab's principles stayed consistent how it operated and where it focused evolved.
 Some of this was guided by the team adapting and iterating based on hands on experience and learning.
-Other times it was shaped by the wider environment including changes to the authorising environoment, funding, a change of government and practical challenges like needing to move offices three times.
+Other times it was shaped by the wider environment including changes to the authorising environoment, funding, a change of government and practical challenges like the need to move offices three times.

-A important reflection is the importance of the ability change, adapt and anticipate is key to the sustainablity of labs.
+A important reflection is the importance of the ability change, adapt and anticipate is key to the sustainability of labs.

-We have loosly framed this around four key phases below.
-This includes the final period of transistion and cloure of the lab.
+We have loosely framed this around four key phases below.
+This includes the final period of transistion and closure of the lab.

 ### Phase 1 - Lab as a space (Feb - Jun 2017)